 The state of Vermont is using the GED exam for its high school equivalency testing program.

-In Vermont, GED test-takers can take the four GED modules (independent subtests) only at state-approved testing centers.
-Online testing is not an option in Vermont.
+In Vermont, GED test-takers can take the four GED modules (independent subtests) at state-approved testing centers or online.

 These subtests may be taken separately (one or more at a time) and in any preferred order.